Important Core Strength Handbook for Greater Learning Development

 Core strength exercises and activities

-In addition, other activities like the crab walk are included in our handy handbook to help your child develop the core muscles in your child’s legs, arms and torso.
+In addition, other activities like the crab walk are included in the handbook to help your child develop the core muscles in your child’s legs, arms and torso.

 You can easily save this e-book to your computer or print it to take with you on vacations, to family parties and when running long errands.
 If you have movers or sensory seekers, these can be especially helpful to carry with you so you can use some of these exercises when your child needs help regulating their emotions, meltdowns or anxiety attacks.

-Many of our parents and students have already benefited from these exercises and are seeing improvements in their child’s behavior, attention, hand-eye coordination, and gross and fine motor skills in the classroom.
+Many parents and students have already benefited from these exercises and are seeing improvements in their child’s behavior, attention, hand-eye coordination, and gross and fine motor skills in the classroom.